MILFORD SOUND CRUISES – The Most Beautiful Cruise

 Must do tours in Fiordland National Park

-Fiordland National Park is some of the most beautiful National Parks in New Zealand.
-Known for the glacier-carved fiords of Doubtful and Milford sound and home to beautiful alpine lakes, ancient rainforests and huge waterfalls.
-With plenty of hikes and a huge variety of other activities to do, it is highly recommended to spend at least three to four days in Fiordland National Park.
-Three of New Zealand’s Great Walks are found in Fiordland, known as Kepler, Milford track and Routeburn Track.
-But if you’re not prepared for multi day hikes, then there are also plenty of day walks options and other fun activities to do.
+Exploring the untouched wilderness of Fiordland National Park is a must-do in New Zealand.
+Known for the glacier-carved fiords of Doubtful and Milford Sound and home to beautiful alpine lakes, ancient rainforests and huge waterfalls, there are plenty of hikes and a huge variety of other activities to do.
+Three of New Zealand’s Great Walks are found in Fiordland, known as Kepler, Milford Track and Routeburn Track.
+But if you’re not prepared for multi-day hikes, then there are also plenty of day walks options and other fun activities to do.
 Here are some tours we highly recommend to do in Fiordland National Park.

 Check here the best Milford Sound tours on GetYourGuide